As a whole

 - Screaming Warrior: Screams his head off while gunning down his boss.
 Unfortunately, this ends getting the attention of factory security.

 A Rick with a notable absence of lofty ambitions in science and a great love for his family.
 His endorphins also happen to be the main ingredient in a popular candy franchise named after him.
 A version of him first appeared in the false memory of C-137 during his interrogation by the Galactic Federation.

 - Cruel Twist Ending: To his personal story at least.
-His dedication to his family lead to him getting abducted by the Wonka Rick and placed in a Lotus-Eater Machine, in order to have his brain fluids, which were perfect for use as an ingredient in his candy, drained.
+His dedication to his family leads to him getting abducted by the Wonka Rick and placed in a Lotus-Eater Machine, to have his brain fluids, which were perfect for use as an ingredient in his candy, drained.
 And then... he ultimately faces a really messy death, being killed by a trap meant for another Rick.

 - Good Parents: He loved his Beth to a greater degree than any other Rick seen so far, and gave up on his pursuit of strange science so he could raise her.